Josh Jung Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels have a 3.85 team ERA that ranks 11th among all MLB pitching staffs.
+- The Angels' 4.03 team ERA ranks 12th among all league pitching staffs.

-- The Angels allow the eighth-fewest home runs in baseball (31 total, 0.9 per game).
+- Angels pitchers combine to give up the seventh-fewest home runs in baseball (31 total, 0.9 per game).

-- The Angels are sending Detmers (0-2) to the mound for his sixth start of the season.
-He is 0-2 with a 4.85 ERA and 31 strikeouts through 26 2/3 innings pitched.
+- The Angels will send Suarez (1-1) to the mound for his sixth start of the season.
+He is 1-1 with a 7.89 ERA and 18 strikeouts through 21 2/3 innings pitched.

-- In his most recent time out on Saturday, the lefty went 4 1/3 innings against the Milwaukee Brewers, giving up four earned runs while surrendering four hits.
+- The left-hander last appeared on Sunday against the Milwaukee Brewers, when he went five scoreless innings while giving up two hits.

-- The 23-year-old has put up an ERA of 4.85, with 10.7 strikeouts per nine innings, in five games this season.
-Opposing hitters have a .255 batting average against him.
+- The 25-year-old has a 7.89 ERA and 7.5 strikeouts per nine innings across five games this season, while giving up a batting average of .337 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.